Sustainable Cloud Services for Verbal Interaction with Embodied Agents: System Architecture

-A plan is a sequence of actions that should be executed on the client (given that it has appropriate capabilities to execute it) as it does not affect the knowledge base or the flow of the dialogue.
+A \textit{plan} is a sequence of actions that should be executed on the client (given that it has appropriate capabilities to execute it) as it does not affect the knowledge base or the flow of the dialogue.
 For instance, if the user says \textit{``Play the song Hey Brother"}, this sentence will match one of the trigger sentences of the Music Intent (Figure \ref{fig:intents}) that recognizes the user's intention to listen to some music.
-The plan of this intent is composed of a single action carrying the information that the client should play the song having the title contained in the parameter field (see Section \ref{sec:client}).
+The \textit{plan} associated with this intent is composed of a single action carrying the information that the client should play the song having the title contained in the parameter field (see Section \ref{sec:client}).
+Other plans we considered may require the robot to move from one place to another (depending on its sensorimotor capabilities), greet the user, learning the name and position of relevant areas in the house, and others.

-Figure \ref{fig:architecture} shows that, if the Plan Manager service finds a match with an intent, a response containing the KBplan, the plan sentence, and the plan is returned to the Hub service.
+Figure \ref{fig:architecture} shows that, if the Plan Manager finds a match with an intent, a response containing the \textit{KBplan}, the \textit{plan sentence}, and the \textit{plan} is returned to the Hub service: the \textit{KBplan} can be empty if the matched intent is associated only with a \textit{plan}, and the vice-versa can also be true.

-Finally, notice that triggered intents might be interpreted as goals to be achieved by planning a sequence of actions in run-time, instead of having pre-cooked sequences of actions.
-Thanks to the versatility of RESTful APIs, programmers may easily add a planner based on the most popular formalisms such as PDDL \cite{fox2003}, Hierarchical Task Networks \cite{erol1994, hayes2016}, Answer Set Programming \cite{lifschitz2002, erdem2012}, Partially Observable Markov Decision Process \cite{kaelbling1998, ross2008} without altering the general structure.
-In this way, a sequence of actions might be produced considering constraints related to the actual capabilities of the physical device that needs to implement them, including those related to interaction with humans \cite{mumm2011, chen2017}.
+\begin{remark} Triggered intents might be interpreted as goals to be achieved by planning a sequence of actions in run-time, instead of having pre-cooked sequences of actions as in the current version of the system.
+Thanks to the versatility of RESTful APIs, we may easily add a planner based on the most popular formalisms such as PDDL \cite{fox2003}, Hierarchical Task Networks \cite{erol1994, hayes2016}, Answer Set Programming \cite{lifschitz2002, erdem2012}, Partially Observable Markov Decision Process \cite{kaelbling1998, ross2008} without altering the general structure.
+In this way, a sequence of actions might be produced considering constraints related to the actual capabilities of the physical device that needs to implement them, including those related to interaction with humans \cite{mumm2011, chen2017}. \end{remark}